The event took place on February 20th in 2022 and it’s back again on February 19th in 2023.

 Fort Langley Half Marathon

-On Sunday, February 21st, 2021, the 16th annual Fort Langley Historic Half race takes place.
-There is a half marathon (21 km), a 10K, a 5K and a Kids Run that is about 1K.
+The 16th annual Fort Langley Historic Half race took place on Sunday, February 20th, 2022.
+There was a half marathon (21 km), a 10K and a 5K run.

-In a typical year the half marathon runners start their race at 9:00 am, the 10K racers start at around 9:03 am and the 5K racers start at 9:06 am.
-The Kids Run starts much later, at around 12:00 pm.
-2021 details are to be confirmed.
+The half marathon runners started their race at 9:00 am, the 10K racers started at around 9:03 am and the 5K racers started at 9:06 am.
+Some years there is also a Kids’ Race, although possibly not in 2022.

 Ft.
 Langley Course Route